 This means that instead of fearing death, fallibility and harm (all of which have no answers), I now aim to embrace life, with all of its ups and downs and bits in between.
 Instead of saving others and seeing them as objects, I now see and connect with people, because after all, as Martin Buber (1958) suggests; “All real living is meeting”.

 I learned a lot from reading, and questioning this book.
 I hope you do too.

 If you are a new Safety Person and want to learn more in 4 hours than in 4 years at Safety Uni or if you are seasoned Safety Pro and sick of bashing your head against the wall or if you have a responsibility for safety at work (ie every one of us) then do yourself a big favour and download these free resources.

 NB: Sadly, the Author, of these books, George Robotham, passed away on September 11 2013.
 He was the most passionate Safety Person I have ever met.
-He was a good Mate, Mentor and an inspiration to many.
-We sorely miss him.
+He was my Mate.
+He was my Mentor.
+He was my Inspiration.
+I will sorely miss him.
 ENJOY HIS LEGACY:

 Free EBooks by Peter Ribbe – SEE THE WHOLE SERIES HERE

 HOW TO ACHIEVE A SAFE WORKPLACE

 How often have I walked into a business or factory and discussed safety with supervisors/managers that seemed at a loss of how to make their workplaces safer.